-Four times in the last year-and-a-half the S&P 500 dropped an average of 10% in just seven weeks.
+Four times in the last two years the S&P 500 dropped an average of 10% in just seven weeks.
 Do you remember your portfolio during those swift declines?

-Our platform’s core function: The goal that drives all of our algorithmic work is to dramatically reduce the drawdowns experienced in the “buy and hope” portfolio while still capturing the upside.
+Our platform’s core function: To dramatically reduce the drawdowns experienced in the “buy and hope” portfolio while still capturing the upside.

 Capital preservation and growth are key.

 Whenever capital is deployed risk is taken.
 In a strategy where Stop Loss rules are followed one can safely say the risks are always going to be relatively equal.
 The key then is to patiently determine when reward possibilities are at their highest and expose capital only at those optimal times.